GCT Featured Articles

 Renewable Energy - Solar, Biomass, and more, in Freiburg

-The city of Freiburg was home to the Solar Summit 2013 to focus on the global energy transition.
+The city of Freiburg was home to the Solar Summit 2013, which focused on the global energy transition.
 Solar Summit Freiburg 2013 was an event for investors, scientists, utility executives, and government officials worldwide, in which new solar thermal technologies were featured.

 Bioenergy in Freiburg

-In addition to using solar power as a major energy source, Freiburg uses biomass for the majority of the rest of the city's energy needs.
-Over 40% of Freiburg consists of woodland and green spaces, and over 5000 hectares of forest surrounds the city.
+In addition to using solar power as a major energy source, Freiburg uses biomass for a significant share of the city's energy needs.
+The majority Freiburg consists of woodland and green spaces, and over 5000 hectares of forest surrounds the city.
 Biomass energy is generated from wood and forestry byproducts in Freiburg, but the city also turns trash into biomass energy to power residences and businesses.
+Here's a brief snippet from the World Wildlife Foundation summarizing green spaces in Freiburg -

 Biomass plants in Freiburg substantially rely on methanization; a process which turns organic matter (in the case of Freiburg, mostly forestry/agricultural waste, and garbage from residential/ commercial buildings) into biogas.
 Methanization-based biomass plants at the edge of the city are fed with collected organic waste to generate energy (over 36,000 tons per year) provided by city residents (mostly farming, kitchen, and garden waste).